-The rest of this paper is organised as following.
-In Section \ref{section1} we briefly review the radiative transfer equation and its asymptotic behavior.
-The implicit unified gas kinetic particle method and the implicit unified gas kinetic wave particle are introduced in Section \ref{section2} and Section \ref{section3} respectively.
-The asymptotic preserving (AP) property, regime adaptive property and the entropy preserving property of the schemes are analyzed in Section \ref{section4}.
-The numerical tests are presented in Section \ref{section5}, and the conclusion is drawn in Section \ref{section6}
+The rest of this paper is organized as follows.
+In Section \ref{section_rte}, we briefly introduce the kinetic model of photon transport, namely the radiative transfer equation.
+We will also review the asymptotic theory and derive the local integral solution to RTE.
+In Section \ref{section_ugkwp}, the implicit unified gas kinetic wave-particle is presented, including the three-step algorithm, namely (i) tracking long-$\lambda$ transport process by IMC; (ii) update short-$\lambda$ transport process by implicit moments equations; (iii) photon distribution closure.
+In Section \ref{section_analysis}, we will analyze the numerical property of the scheme, i.e., the asymptotic preserving (AP) property and regime adaptive property.
+The numerical tests are presented in Section \ref{section_tests}, and Section \ref{section_conclusion} is the conclusion.